3manuek/3manuek.github.io/_drafts/2016-06-07-pt-query-digest-usage.markdown

 ## Objective of the article

 This is not intended to be the ultimate guide for query analysis, it is just a simple starting guide for people that want to do so.
 If you want to start from something, I recommend you to start with [Effective MySQL: optimizing SQL Statements by Ronald Bradford](https://www.amazon.es/Effective-MySQL-Optimizing-Statements-Oracle/dp/0071782796).

 Query analysis is pretty much valuated for consultants, as a good query analysis and application can _save money_.
 I saw customers buying new hardware just because _the MySQL was too slow_.

 And -the most important- is not only about performance.
 A good query profiling can be a good diagnostic of the entire software architecture.
-Sometimes RDBMS are being used for stuff that is not the best fit or, even NoSQLs were used when MySQL/Postgres can be a better fit.
+Sometimes RDBMS are used for stuff that are not the best fit or, even NoSQLs were used when MySQL/Postgres can be a better fit.

-## From scratch to something

-Slow query analysis isn't black magic.
-We are lucky enough to have pretty good tools for it.
-However, I've seen people systematically failing to deliver a well understood analysis of a server profiling.

 ## The approach

 First of all you need to know what the customer is literally doing in the server, which information and type of server they have online.
 This may be something pretty much _obvious_, but believe me, it is not trivial to repeat this.

-A server could or not, be part of a sharded cluster, could be a report server, could be a BI server, could be a web OLTP server, test, and I can continue with the infinite combinations that the market can need.
+A server could: be part of a sharded cluster, be a report server, be a BI server, be a web OLTP server, test server, and so on.
+Market impose those infinite combinations, however there are a few rules for good practice when writing queries.
+And those good practices will depend on the RDBMS you are working on (in this particular case, we will focus on MySQL).

 Now, you know what you need to get and how think your analysis.
-Is not the same to profile a sharded server than a reporting server, ie. Beyond query complexity, sometimes you need to know which solution can be applied or not when you rewrite the query or provide suggestions.
+Beyond query complexity, sometimes you need to know which solution can be applied or not when you rewrite the query or provide suggestions.

 Generally, queries can be slow due to: